samuel-watson/glmmrOptim/README.md

 # glmmrOptim
 R package for approximate optimal experimental designs using generalised linear mixed models (GLMM) and combinatorial optimisation methods, built on the [glmmrBase](https://github.com/samuel-watson/glmmrBase) package.
+A discussion of the methods in this package can be found in [Watson et al (2022)](https://arxiv.org/abs/2207.09183).

 ## Model specification
 For model specification see readme of [glmmrBase](https://github.com/samuel-watson/glmmrBase).
-The `glmmrMCML` package adds the `DesignSpace` class.
+The `glmmrOptim` package adds the `DesignSpace` class.
 An instance of a `DesignSpace` object takes one or more `Model` objects, where each object specifies a particular design.
 Each object should be a complete enumeration of all possible observations.
 Observations can be nested within "experimental conditions", which are immutable collections of observations, for example, we may wish to choose $m$ of $n$ possible clusters of observations.
 Often the experimental conditions will comprise only a single observation.